lf-lang/lf-lang.github.io/packages/documentation/copy/en/obsolete/Language Specification.md

 A subset of LF syntax is used to write _expressions_, which represent target language values.
 Expressions are used in [state variable](#State-declaration) initializers, default values for [parameters](#Parameter-declarations), and [parameter assignments](#Contained-reactors).

 Expressions in LF support only simple forms, that are intended to be common across languages.
-Their precise meaning (eg the target language types they are compatible with) is target-specific and not specified here.
+Their precise meaning (e.g. the target language types they are compatible with) is target-specific and not specified here.

 ### Basic expressions

 The most basic expression forms, which are supported by all target languages, are the following:

 - Literals:
-  - Numeric literals, eg `1`, `-120`, `1.5`.
+  - Numeric literals, e.g. `1`, `-120`, `1.5`.
 Note that the sign, if any, is part of the literal and must not be separated by whitespace.
-  - String literals, eg `"abcd"`.
+  - String literals, e.g. `"abcd"`.
 String literals always use double-quotes, even in languages which support other forms (like Python).
-  - Character literals. eg `'a'`.
+  - Character literals. e.g. `'a'`.
 Single-quoted literals must be exactly one character long --even in Python.
   - Boolean literals: `true`, `false`, `True`, `False`.
 The latter two are there for Python.
-- Parameter references, which are simple identifiers (eg `foo`).
+- Parameter references, which are simple identifiers (e.g. `foo`).
 Any identifier in expression position must refer to a parameter of the enclosing reactor.
-- Time values, eg `1 msec` or `10 seconds`.
+- Time values, e.g. `1 msec` or `10 seconds`.
 The syntax of time values is `integer time_unit`, where `time_unit` is one of the following

   - **nsec**: nanoseconds
   - **usec**: microseconds